FINISH CUT MOWER

 they are stable on slopes greater than 15 degrees.
 The Briggs &

-Stratton Intek Engines should not be used on
+Stratton Professional / Intek and PowerBuilt engines should not be used on

 angles greater than 20 degrees for any length of time because the engine

-will lose lubrication.
-The Kohler and Briggs & Stratton Vanguard Engines are equipped with excellent pressure lubrication systems and are rated for slopes of up to 25 degrees.
+may lose lubrication.
+The Kohler and Briggs & Stratton Commercial Turf engines are equipped with excellent pressure lubrication systems and are rated for slopes of up to 25 degrees.

 Note: Most slopes appear to be steeper than they actually are.
 From our experience a